 All visa applications for Masters courses of 13 months or less will be considered under the pilot.
-The includes the following qualifications where the course is 13 months or less: MPhil, MRes, MBA, MFin, MASt, LLM, MCL and MMus.
+This includes the following qualifications at Cambridge: MPhil, MRes, MBA, MFin, MASt, LLM, MCL and MMus.

 Cambridge applicants applying for a visa to undertake a Masters course of 13 months or less will automatically be considered under this scheme.
 This means these applicants will not be required to submit financial documents and previous academic qualifications when they apply for their visa.
 You will, however, still need to hold these documents in the manner required and you could be contacted to request them by UKVI during the application process.
 If you are asked for these documents and cannot provide them, your application will be refused.

 Although you will not be required to submit them to UKVI, at the point you make your online application you will need to hold:

 - the original qualification documents as outlined on your CAS;

 - financial documents that meet the Tier 4 requirements.
 The documentary evidence required to demonstrate you the necessary finances for your studies are specific and will depend on how you are being funded.